-Throughout the daily routine the children’s environment is risk assessed to ensure its continued suitability for the safety and security of all children.
-We also teach children methods to handle potential risks from situations such as crossing the road safely and walking with scissors so that children can develop and understanding of how and why they need to keep safe.
+Throughout the daily routine, the children’s environment is risk assessed to ensure its continued suitability for the safety and security of all children.
+We also teach children methods to handle potential risks from situations such as crossing the road safely and walking with scissors so that children can develop an understanding of how and why they need to keep safe.
 At whatever level we identify risks, we highlight them and seek to ensure that appropriate steps are taken to safeguard the children concerned.

 Special educational needs and disabilities policy